 - QPRTs (Qualified Personal Residence Trusts): A tool to transfer a personal residence to heirs at a significantly discounted gift tax value.

-- Section 1202 QSBS planning for founders: Strategies to ensure stock is held correctly to maximize the exclusion of capital gains on the sale of Qualified Small Business Stock (up to $15 million under the OBBBA), particularly relevant for those scaling a SAAS company.
+- Section 1202 QSBS Planning for Founders: Qualified Small Business Stock (QSBS) exclusions can allow investors to avoid taxes on gains from selling qualified stock held for more than five years.
+Strategies to ensure stock is held correctly to maximize the exclusion of capital gains on the sale of Qualified Small Business Stock (up to $15 million under the OBBBA), particularly relevant for those scaling a SAAS company.

 - Charitable Lead Trusts (CLTs): A trust where the charity receives income first for a set term, and the remainder passes to family, often at a substantial estate tax exemption discount.